 The eSports scene is not slowing down.
 The new regular seasons across a number of games have begun.
 Whether you are a League of Legends or Dota 2 fan and focused fully on the regional competitions that are currently afoot, you are all undeniably expecting the culmination of all these competitions.

 That apex of competitive play usually translates into some of the biggest eSports events anywhere around the world.
 Below, we list a number of big eSports events that easily gather over 100 million unique viewers.
 In addition, these events have prizes worth millions of dollars and are often great motivators for professional and recreational players to continue playing their favorite games.
+You’ll want to check out the best betting sites to be sure that you can make a maximum profit from your bets.

 The International (Dota 2)